 IT Cosmetics Bye Bye Redness Neutralizing Color-Correcting Cream

-This color corrector is repeatedly recommended by derms and makeup artists alike, thanks to its top-notch ability to camo redness.
+This color corrector is repeatedly recommended by derms and makeup artists alike, thanks to its top-notch ability to camouflage redness.
 (It’s no surprise, given that the formula was developed by dermatologists and plastic surgeons.)
 And while it’s technically not a foundation, the full coverage pigments cover redness—be it from rosacea, pimples, irritation, you name it—so well that you very well may be able to get away without wearing any other makeup.